nqcm/synonyms-in-quran/docs/S/settle-someone.md

 In Arabic, root letters play a very important role.
 Words made from same root letters have related meanings and knowing the meanings of the root letters can enhance our understanding.

-The root letters of this word has the meaning of taking refuge, seeking shelter, a place of protection. (:material-book: MR)
+The root letters of this word has the meaning of taking refuge, seeking shelter, a place of protection[^MR].

 The base form (the verb made up of just the root letters) of this word is (أوى) and it is used in Quran for the People of the Cave when they took refuge in the cave from the polytheists.